sensorberg/embedded_IoT_challenge/Readme.md

 ## Environment Setup

-A prepared Dockerfile is included in the repository, containing ESP-IDF and configured to run a QEMU simulation of the ESP32 application.
+A prepared Dockerfile is included in the repository, containing ESP-IDF and configured to run a QEMU simulation of the ESP32 application (note that building the image will download few gigabytes of data).
 While using this setup is recommended, it is not mandatory.
 If you prefer not to use Docker, you can run the QEMU simulation locally on your system or use a physical ESP32 device if available.

-In case you decided to continue with docker setup, run the following commands to make sure you have no problem with running the application.
-Alothugh it is tested and you should be able to see `Hello world` logs from the QEMU setup.
+In case you decide to continue with the Docker setup, run the following commands to ensure you have no problem with running the application.
+You should be able to see `Hello world` logs from the QEMU setup.
+However the setup is completly tested and everything should be fine.
 ```
 docker build -t esp32-qemu .
 docker run --rm -it -v "$PWD":/project esp32-qemu